terniondev/terniondev.github.com/README.md

-# terniondev.github.com
+# terniondev.github.io
-Home Pare of Ternion Projects
+Home Page of the Ternion Projects.